chanyl-nicole/CFG_Nano_Project_Travel/README.md

 	- The module also contains a set of helper functions that are finally invoked by the main function of the app, including a function to retrieve Covid-related restrictions per country (by querying the Travel Advice API).
 The main function in this module is called main().

-7) tests.py:
+6) tests.py:

-	- This module can be run to test that the functions on main.py work as expected.
+	- This file can be run to test that the functions on main.py work as expected.

 ##### Instructions on how to run the app

 1) Make sure that mysql-connector Python library is pip installed in your working environment.
-2) Replace the word ''password" in the config.py file by your own mysql password.
+2) Replace the word "password" in the line 3 of the config.py file with your own mysql password.
 3) Run app.py module to generate endpoints.
-4) Run main.py module:
+4) Run main.py module (whilse app.py is also running):

 	- This runs the main function main().
 This function allows the user to chose a month for their holidays, then, returns the expected weather for that month in the 8 top European holiday destinations.
-It also shows the Covid-related restrictions for the countries where those cities are located.
 It then allows the user to chose their destination.
-After that, the user is prompted to input up to 10 personal items that they would want to be reminded off to bring to their trip.
+After that, the user is prompted to input up to 10 personal items that they would want to be reminded of to bring on their trip.
 Finally, the app gives back a list of essential suggested items for the trip plus the personal items inputted by the user.
+The app finally returns the Covid-related restrictions for the country in which the destination city is situated.
 For this, follow the set of instructions below (point 5).

 5) Follow instructions prompted in the python console when running main.py:
 	- Select the summer month you would like to travel in.